top of page

 Evaluating Mixed Reality as a Tool for Patient Education of Facial Fractures

-Angela A Colback 1Oscar Velazquez-Castro 1Michael Agarrado 1Renuka Reddy 2E Brandon Strong 3Machelle Wilson 4E Bradley Strong 2
+Angela A Colback 1Oscar Velazquez-Castro 1Michael Agarrado 1Renuka Reddy 2E Brandon Strong 3Machelle Wilson 4E Bradley Strong Affiliations Expand

 Abstract: Background: Patients may be educated about facial fractures using two-dimensional computed tomography (2DCT); however, three-dimensional mixed reality (3DMR) goggles may improve patient education by delivering content in an immersive environment.
 Objective: To compare the effectiveness of 2DCT and 3DMR formats used for patient education on facial fractures, as measured by surveys.
 Methods: In this prospective, randomized, crossover study, video tutorials intended for facial fracture informed consent were created in 2DCT and 3DMR formats from a single CT data set of a zygomaticomaxillary complex (ZMC) fracture. more